 This past spring, with two weeks to kill in between housesits in Salt Lake City, we decided to drive around the West of the U.S., visiting friends and exploring new places.
-We may have bit off more than we could chew with the amount of driving, but not the amount of food we consumed on this trip.
-No regrets, especially when it came to our vegan pilgrimage to Portland, well-known as a vegan haven, and inspiration for the hipster-favorite TV show, Portlandia.
 People kept telling us to go to Portland, saying that we’d love it – so go we went, and love it we did.
 From the lush parks to huge bookshops to amazing food, we’ll admit it, we were a little starry-eyed.

 We first came across HSV when sitting outside devouring our cheese plate at Vtopia Cheese Shop, as they’re located next to each other.
 As we were sitting there, a young mom hopped out of her car with her son, went inside, and returned with a packet of lunch meat for the week.
 Vegan lunch meat.
 Only in Portland.

 The next day, we headed to Homegrown Smoker’s truck in the Mississippi area of Portland.

 Side note on food trucks in Portland – they’re a big deal.

 If you’re new to Portland, you’ll probably be wondering (like us) how you can track down trucks throughout the city.
 In Portland though, the trucks are stationary and hang out in specific courtyard areas created just for them.
 There are many of these areas spread throughout the city, with picnic-table style seating outside.

 We were a little surprised that this was so popular here considering the generally rainy weather outside of the summer months.
 Guess it doesn’t deter Portlanders!
 Enjoy this brief interlude into the wonders of food trucks and carts in Portland (just a small selection):

 Aaand back to regularly scheduled programming at Homegrown Smoker.